A must-see for women who want to enjoy turning and improve their quality: Salomon's QST Stella 106

 The two of them ended up skiing together for the first time in Hakuba, Fukushima Noriko's hometown

-With limited time at the end of January, they carefully assessed the conditions and chose a forest area.
-There wasn't much snowfall, but the two started their session on a slope they knew well, where there was still powder left
+With limited time at the end of January, they decided to assess the conditions and chose a forest area.
+There wasn't much snowfall, but the two of them started their session on a slope that they knew well and where there was still powder left

 On the north slope, which is about 30 degrees, there is a small, untracked slope between the trees, and the artist leaves his work by repeatedly sliding down it and climbing back up